dart-lang/language/resources/type-system/inference.md

 We define the greatest closure of a type `M` with respect to a set of type variables `X0, ..., Xn` to be `M` with every contravariant occurrence of `Xi` replaced with `Never`, and every covariant occurrence of `Xi` replaced with `Object?`.
-The invariant variables are treated as described explicitly below.
+The invariant occurrences are treated as described explicitly below.

 - If `S` is `X` where `X` is in `L`
   - The least closure of `S` with respect to `L` is `Never`